GeekLaunch/geeklaunch.github.io/content/blog/the-state-of-web3-in-2022.md

 ### We don't need another smart contract DSL

 This is pretty simple: every single L1 doesn't need its own custom programming language.
-It is not reasonable for a dapp platform to maintain an entire language (including its ecosystem: IDE support, documentation, build tools, community, security…) on top of an entire Internet protocol (which requires an entire ecosystem of its own).
+It is not reasonable for a dapp platform to maintain an entire language (including its ecosystem: IDE support, documentation, build tools, community, security&hellip;) on top of an entire Internet protocol (which requires an entire ecosystem of its own).

 I am a graduate student studying programming languages, and after examining the language design of a few different smart contract DSLs, I can say with a reasonable degree of confidence that language design is best left to the language designers.